Ecopawst/ecopawst.com/README.md

 Row-level security policies in `db/schema.sql` ensure pets, posts, and memorials are only accessible by their owners.
 The schema also includes a `bug_reports` table so EcoMaintainer can log error reports from the app.
 Tables `groups`, `group_members`, and `chat_messages` power the group chat system.
+Posts and chat messages include an `is_pet_speaking` flag so guardians can post in their pet's voice.

 ## Routes